 Shortly after graduating in 2017, Tanya was given the opportunity to teach in a grade eight classroom on a fly-in reserve in Pikangikum, Ontario.
 Tanya accepted the position due to her passion for Aboriginal education and her strong desire to understand and support students by promoting a positive self-representation of themselves and their culture.
 While in Pikangikum, Tanya led a school group called, Girls Club, where she supervised and led weekly activities for girls in grade seven and eight to overcome barriers, build confidence, and develop positive relationships.
 Tanya invited guest speakers from within the reserve to share resources with the students.
 Through these experiences, Tanya recognizes the importance of incorporating students’ perspectives and knowledge into lessons and school community in order to make learning meaningful and relatable.
 Tanya currently teaches high school for a private school in the North York area.
 She teacher history, geography, civics, careers, drama, and a few social science courses.

 Gerrod Harris has been teaching in a wide variety of classrooms and learning environments for the last seven years.
 While teaching music both privately and in community centers throughout Markham, Gerrod received his Bachelor of Fine Arts and Education at York University.
-Certified to teach music and history at the intermediate and senior levels, Gerrod has experience teaching a range of history courses along with English, civics, economics, and senior level social studies.
+Certified to teach music and history at the intermediate and senior levels, Gerrod has experience teaching a range of history courses along with English, civics, business, and senior level social studies.
 Since graduating in 2017, Gerrod has continued extensively teaching music, while also volunteering and working in high schools throughout the YRDSB; joining the Prep Academy Tutors team is his latest step forward into a well steeped career in education.

 In 2017, Kate received her Bachelor of Arts in Political Science and International Development with an honours distinction from Saint Francis Xavier University in Nova Scotia.
 She is currently a student at the University of Toronto working towards her Master of Teaching at OISE, specializing in Primary/Junior grade levels.
 Over the last ten years, Kate has gained a great deal of experience working with children.
 Kate has spent her last 7 summers leading kids aged 7-15 on canoe trips lasting between 2-50 days throughout Northern Ontario.
 In the winters, Kate taught kids aged 2-12 how to ski.
 Kate completed her first practicum placement at Toronto Urban Studies Centre in which she led programs to a different class and a different grade everyday.
 Kate completed French Immersion and graduated high school with a bilingual certificate.
 In her third year of university, she spent six months abroad in France studying at an elite political science school, Sciences Po.
 Kate loves spending time getting to know kids and helping them reach their full potential.
 She focuses on building the students’ confidence and creates a positive learning environment in which kids are able to make mistakes and learn from it.
 Kate is positive, enthusiastic and loves teaching kids in a fun and engaging manner.
 In Kate’s free time, she loves to travel, hike, canoe, play guitar and sing.